-- 1. At least 10 miles of priority roads are surveyed by the Conservancy each year. - 2.
+- 1. At least 10 miles of priority roads are surveyed by the Task Force each year. - 2.
 The most damaging roads in the Gifford Pinchot National Forest are identified to be repaired, closed, or decommissioned. - 3.
 Legacy Roads and Trails Program funding is increased overall by 2018 and an increased portion of Region 6 funding is directed to the Gifford Pinchot National Forest to restore roads. - 4.
-Damage from off-road vehicles is identified and significantly reduced in forest management project areas, and in roadless and wilderness areas.
+Damage from off-road vehicles is identified and significantly reduced in roadless and wilderness areas.